hapiwangy/negation_vllm/README.md

 ## to do
-- modify the dataset_construction to make sure the imageid can be mapped correctly
+- modify the dataset_construction to make sure the imageid can be mapped correctly (later to do this)
     - the easest way is to adding the .json files under the directory which named under the dataset, and adding infos when creating the cleaneddata
         - e.g.:
         - VQA